Disaster Preparedness a Must - Hurricanes, Fires, Floods, Tornadoes and Earthquakes Do Happen!

 - To survive a disaster that cuts you off from the rest of the community, such as a snow or ice storm, the general advice is that your plan should include having on hand enough supplies, food and water to last at least three days.
 More is better as the recent hurricanes in Texas, Florida, Puerto Rico and the Virgin Islands have demonstrated to clearly.
 Enough water for you and the rest of your family should be calculated at a gallon of water per person, per day.
 When you have ample warning of the storm, fill prescriptions if you are running low.
 With the new storms we seem to be having now, always have at least a two week supply.

 - Consider purchasing a generator if the area you live in is prone to electrical outages during a storm.
 Immediately prior to snow events or hurricanes, sales of generators may go up.Be prepared, buy ahead of any predictions.
 However if you are forced to use the generator, use precautions.
 In addition, remember that it takes gas to run them and if the electricity is out, so are the gas pumps!
 Fill up spare containers advance.

 - Have insurance documents and other important papers accessible and stored in waterproof and fireproof containers.
 For extra precaution, store copies in your bank's safe deposit box.
 There may be a small charge for this (and sometimes, no charge) but for peace of mind, it is worth it to know that you will have access to your documents.
-(An additional option is to scan them and store them in the cloud.)
+For added security, scan them and store them in the cloud.